contensis/contensis.github.io/docs-src/entries/view-and-filter-entries.md

 # Viewing content entries
-Content entries are created from content types and are stored against a project.
-You can view entries by navigating to the entries listing screen.
+Content entries are created from content types and are stored in a project.
+You can view entries in the *Entries Listing* screen.

 ## Entries listing screen
 - Press the **Content Types & Entries** button in the sidebar.
 The drawer will open revealing a number of options.
-- Select **Entries** from the drawer to open the entries listing screen.
+- Select **Entries** from the drawer to open the *Entries Listing* screen.

 ## Filtering through entries
 If you have a large number of entries in your project then you may find it easier to use the filter panel to narrow down the number of entries displayed.